artur-ciocanu/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 With Adobe-managed hosts, library builds are delivered to a third-party content delivery network (CDN) that Adobe has contracted with.
 These CDNs operate independently from Adobe, so even when Platform is undergoing maintenance or is otherwise down, your deployed code will continue to function as normal on your sites and applications.
 The embed code for an Adobe-managed host references the main library file on the CDN so a client device can retrieve the files at runtime.

-This document provides an overview of Adobe-managed hosts in Adobe Experience Platform and provides steps on how to create a new Adobe-managed host in the UI.
+This document provides an overview of Adobe-managed hosts in Platform and provides steps on how to create a new Adobe-managed host in the UI.

 ## Akamai